 Please remove your poster materials immediately following your session.

 Poster sessions are well attended, so please be prepared for lots of interest.
 PAA will recognize up to five posters in each session based on their quality of content, scientific significance, innovation of approach, visual appeal, and overall impression.
 Judges will circulate and award ribbons at the end of each session.
 Winners will be photographed with their posters, with the photos later posted to the PAA website.

 Click here to for a list of past winners, which provides excellent examples of very effective posters.

 UPLOAD YOUR PAPER OR POSTER:

-While we encourage you to upload either your paper or your poster to the PAA 2017 meeting website, you are not required to upload anything.
+While we encourage you to upload either your paper or your poster to the PAA 2018 meeting website, you are not required to upload anything.
 If you prefer, you can revise the extended abstract.
-If you do nothing, the abstract you submitted will be available on the PAA 2017 meeting website.
+If you do nothing, the abstract you submitted will be available on the PAA 2018 online and mobile apps.
 Our goal is to provide you with the opportunity to publicize your work in the way that suits you best.

 The poster board to which you will attach your poster is a framed cork surface, 4 feet high and 8 feet wide.
 One poster presentation will be mounted on each side of the board.
 Use thin, lightweight mounting materials, since heavy board is difficult to keep in place.
 Push pins will be provided.